 Maturité or CFC is the 14- or 15-year basic education curriculum that prepares students for tertiary education or the labour market.

 The uniqueness of the Swiss system lies in the quality of the apprenticeship programme and the option of pursuing studies in any field.
-This type of training attracts many students and serves as a real springboard for a career with prospects more compartmentalised in other countries.
+This type of training attracts many students and serves as a springboard for a career with prospects that are more compartmentalised in other countries.

 Ueli Maurer, Federal Councillor since 2008 and President of the Confederation in 2019, completed a commercial apprenticeship.